JavaScript is required

 In some northern German regions, people might say "Moin" as both a greeting and farewell at any time of day, though this is less common specifically for bedtime.
 The regional variations matter if you're learning German for a specific location, but honestly, standard "Gute Nacht" works everywhere.

-Beyond just saying goodnight, knowing some related vocabulary helps you have actual conversations about sleep and evening routines.
+Beyond just saying goodnight, knowing some related vocabulary helps you have conversations about sleep and evening routines.

-"Der Schlaf" means "the sleep" and you'll see it in lots of compound words.
+• "Der Schlaf" means "the sleep" and you'll see it in lots of compound words.
 "Schlafzimmer" is bedroom (sleep room), "Schlafanzug" is pajamas (sleep suit), and "schlaflos" means sleepless.

-"Die Nacht" is "the night" and shows up in phrases like "Mitternacht" (midnight), "Nachtisch" (dessert, literally "after table"), and "Nachtleben" (nightlife).
+• "Die Nacht" is "the night" and shows up in phrases like "Mitternacht" (midnight), "Nachtisch" (dessert, literally "after table"), and "Nachtleben" (nightlife).

 When someone asks "Hast du gut geschlafen?" they're asking "Did you sleep well?"
-The response "Ja, sehr gut" (yes, very well) or "Nicht so gut" (not so well) keeps the conversation going.
+The response "Ja, sehr gut" (Yes, very well) or "Nicht so gut" (Not so well) keeps the conversation going.

 "Müde" (MOO-duh) means tired, so "Ich bin müde" tells people you're tired and probably ready for bed.
 "Ich gehe ins Bett" means "I'm going to bed" and signals you're heading out for the night.